The most frequently asked questions about LITE-SOIL products and their applications.

 In order to make your decision easier, we have collected the most frequently asked questions about our products:

-Lite-Drains: What is so unique about them?
+LITE-SOIL: What is so unique?

 New application possibilities and immense advantages arise from their new, patented design (strips or nets) placed in the soil:

 + Installation at any required depth possible